Syracuse Pros: Ties to other Syracuse teams

 What is known for certain is that organized football in Syracuse had been around since at least 1890, with the formation of the Syracuse Athletic Club.
 Syracuse A.C. existed from 1890 to 1900, and according to PFRA contributor Kenneth Crippen had a tumultuous but prolific existence.
-A new Syracuse A.C. reformed in 1902, under Frank "Buck" O'Neill, and is notable for being the first national pro football champion; using ringers such as Pop Warner and members of the Watertown Red & Black, the Syracuse A.C. upset the favorite "New York" team in round 1 of the 1902 World Series of Pro Football and went on to win the tournament.
-Since the tournament was held in New York City's Madison Square Garden, the Syracuse A.C. played in the first professional indoor football game.
-An independent team known as "All-Syracuse" also existed both before and after 1921.
+A new "All-Syracuse" team was organized in 1902, under Frank "Buck" O'Neill, and is notable for winning one of the first pro football championships; using ringers such as Pop Warner and members of the Watertown Red & Black, All-Syracuse upset the favorite "New York" team in round 1 of the 1902 World Series of Pro Football and went on to win the tournament.
+Since the tournament was held in New York City's Madison Square Garden, All-Syracuse played in what has been called the first professional indoor football game.
 Another Syracuse-based team, the "Syracuse Stars," is listed in the Rochester Jeffersons' 1920 season records, and is more likely than not the same team as the Syracuse Pros.